Dodge County, Nebraska: Politics and government

 Dodge County voters are strongly Republican.
 In no national election since 1936 has the county selected the Democratic Party candidate.

 In the Nebraska Legislature, Dodge County is represented by Lynne Walz.
 While elections to the Legislature are nonpartisan, Walz is a Democrat.

 Law enforcement

 The Dodge County Sheriff's Office (DCSO) is the primary law enforcement agency for Dodge County, Nebraska.
-The Sheriff's Office is located at 428 N. Broad St in Fremont, Nebraska which is the county seat.
+The Sheriff's Office is located at 428 N. Broad St in Fremont.

-Currently DCSO serves the county and its incorporated cities within the county.
-The only village that relies solely on DCSO for police services is North Bend, Nebraska which is known as a contract city.
+Currently, DCSO serves the county and its incorporated cities within the county.
+The only village that relies solely on DCSO for police services is North Bend, Nebraska, which is known as a contract city.
 All other cities within the county have some type of police department or city marshal.